maxime-michel/ttg/_posts/2011-09-30-which-guitar-tuner-should-i-buy.md

 - also own or consider owning a bass,

 Then the [Korg GA1][korg-ga1] tuners is a good choice as far as 'advanced tuners' are concerned.
-While not as lightweight as clip tuners, it remains portable (slip easily in a case), and very affordable.
+While not as lightweight as clip tuners, they remain portable (slip easily in a case), and very affordable.

 ### Official demo